Common Tour Questions

 Acadia National Park

 Wildlife: All trips go to the same island for the puffins.
-For the downeast trip we visit the island twice and add an additional whale watch.
+For the Downeast trip, we visit the island twice and add a whale watch.

 This is all weather permitting.